Philadelphia Breast Cancer Misdiagnosis Attorney

 Clearly, early diagnosis makes a huge difference.
 Even a delay of just a few weeks can spell the difference between easy recovery and years of suffering — or the difference between life and death.

-Contact our Cancer Misdiagnosis Lawyers
+Contact our Philadelphia Breast Cancer Misdiagnosis Attorney

 Many women who have suffered misdiagnosis (and loved ones of women who have died due to diagnosis issues) have successfully pursued legal action against negligent individuals and organizations.
 At the 47th Annual Clinical Meeting of the American College of Obstetricians and Gynecologists, Dr. Kenneth Kern referred to breast cancer as the most frequent diagnosis leading to medical malpractice litigation.
 Successful lawsuits may garner compensation for medical expenses, pain and suffering, loss of income, and, in wrongful death cases, loss of consortium.